Shabana-Tabassum/PyRepo/README.md

             Build Charts
             Build Dash Board for Interactive Analysis of Data between Visuals

         Musical Analysis of Data from Spotify
-        Source of the Data set is https://www.kaggle.com/datasets/maharshipandya/-spotify-tracks-dataset.
         Download the Data Set and import in Tableau

         An analysis of different Genre and Popular Tracks of Artists